 At what age can I start driving?

-You will need to be at least 17 years of age and have a British Provisional license.
+You must be at least 17 and have a British Provisional license.

 Should I learn in an automatic car or a manual car?

-Learning and passing your driving test in a manual car, carries more advantages i.e. you will be able to drive an automatic without sitting a further test.
-Manual cars tend to be less expensive to run and insurance can be cheaper.
-Contrary to popular belief, passing a driving test in an automatic car is not necessarily easier than a manual, however, can be more expensive.
+Learning and passing your driving test in a manual car carries more advantages, i.e., you will be able to drive an automatic without sitting a further test.
+Manual cars tend to be less expensive to run, and insurance can be cheaper.
+Contrary to popular belief, passing a driving test in an automatic car is not necessarily easier than a manual; however, it can be more expensive.

 How often should I have my driving lessons?

-We recommend two or three lessons a week with at least a day’s gap in between.
+We recommend two or three weekly lessons with at least a day’s gap in between.

 How many driving lessons will I need to take?

-From our experience, an average of 15 to 25 lessons, should get you to test standards.
+From our experience, 15 to 25 lessons should get you to test standards.

 Can I be picked up from home, school, work, or college?

 Yes!
-Just let the instructor know in advance where you would like to start the lesson and providing the pickup point is within an easy radius, this can be arranged.
+Just let the instructor know in advance where you would like to start the lesson.
+Provided the pickup point is within an easy radius, this can be arranged.

 Do I need to pass the Theory Test before I can start my driving lessons?

 No!
-We recommend that you take driving lessons and practice the Theory simultaneously, as this will reinforce what you learn in the lesson to what you learn in theory.
+We recommend that you take driving lessons and practice the theory simultaneously, as this will reinforce what you learn in the lesson compared to what you learn in theory.

 What should I study to pass the Theory Test?